 The Instruction and Information Literacy Program

 The Instruction and Information Literacy Program engages undergraduate and graduate students in disciplinary applications of information literacy skills and behaviors.
-Librarians collaborate with faculty to provide instruction in information literacy through various methods, including face-to-face instruction sessions, online learning objects, and assignment design.
-Grounded in evidence-based teaching, the program promotes holistic, student-centered instruction where students are engaged in active learning and metacognitive processes, resulting in mastery of the abilities to discover, evaluate, synthesize, and appropriately use information in order to become creators and disseminators of information within a complex information environment.
+This program coordinates and facilitates the deployment of Libraries-wide subject and information expertise to provide instruction in information literacy through various methods, including face-to-face instruction sessions, online learning objects, and assignment design.
+Grounded in evidence-based teaching, the program promotes holistic, student-centered instruction where students are engaged in active learning and metacognitive processes, resulting in the mastery of skills (current and life-long) to appropriately use information and become successful scholars in a complex information environment.

 - General information literacy instruction that address learning outcomes customized to your class

 - Discipline specific information literacy instruction customized to your class